Small Steps Rule!

 Home Contact Disclaimer Privacy Site Map

-If you choose to explore this site, please understand three things: (a) I am neither therapist nor professional coach; (b) my focus here is primarily aging women; (c) my comments are not intended to disparage any women (or men) whose immediate choices may range from limited to nonexistent.
+If you choose to explore this site, please understand three things: (a) I am neither therapist nor professional coach; (b) my focus here is primarily aging women; (c) no comments are intended to disparage any women (or men) whose immediate choices may range from limited to nonexistent.
 To them (or anyone, really), I mean no offense with my remarks.

 Copyright 2014-2024.
 Lynda Edwards.
 All rights reserved.